abatchelor/awellchartedpath/_posts/2018-03-29-india-trains.md

 The biggest barrier to quality sleep was the jerking, stopping, and starting of the train.
 We had been warned ahead of time about how bumpy the tracks would be, and they were, but most difficult to sleep through was the sudden braking and acceleration randomly throughout the night.
 It was definitely still worth it to pay a bit extra for a bed instead of a seat, and both of us did get some sleep onboard.

 ## <i class="fa fa-check-square" aria-hidden="true" style="color:#2495C4;"></i> Getting Scammed

+- food prices on train 1
+- being told dinner wouldn't exist on train from JSM

 One of the experiences we enjoyed most about our time in Myanmar was how hospitable and honest almost everyone we interacted with was.
 Street vendors we couldn't communicate with would charge a fair price and make correct change; touts were few and far between; and we didn't feel like we constantly had to be on guard.
 Unfortunately that streak came to an end on our train trip when despite our best efforts at clarifying prices the bill delivered by our "train manager" for food consumed onboard was a whopping 34,000 kyat (25 USD) when our average cost per meal elsewhere was 3,000 kyat (~2 USD).
 The Myanmar nationals, who had slightly different dishes but about the same amount of food, were charged less than 10,000 kyat total.
 When he came to collect payment we disputed a couple of the more inflated prices and ended up paying 30,000 kyat (22 USD) before disembarking in Yangon.